Parent Volunteers - click this link:

 Reading is the foundation of your child’s education.
 We spend a great deal of time in KS1 learning to read and reading together.
 We encourage children to read a wide variety of genres and to fully immerse themselves into stories and characters.
 As well as reading themselves, the children are also given plenty of opportunities to listen to high quality texts, authors and poets to help build on their vocabulary and love of reading.
-This not only takes place throughout the day but is also timetabled daily for 15 minutes.
+This not only takes place throughout the day but is also timetabled daily.

 We teach children to read through reading practice sessions three times a week.
 These:

 The children have access to a wide range of genres in our class library and can chose a sharing book to enjoy each week.
 Pass on any comments you may have about his or her progress through the reading record.
 Those children in Year 2 who are working beyond our new reading scheme, will bring home a reading book linked to the Accelerated Reader scheme AR.

 Writing is taught daily in Year 2 and we teach the children a wide range of fiction and non-fiction genres.
 Often, our writing is based on a class story book and we begin our learning by developing our understanding of the book, use of inference, drama and story-telling to over learn the structure of the story.
 We then apply what we have learnt into adapting the story and creating our own drafts of a story, based on this learning.
 In Year 2, the children begin to learn how to edit a piece of writing by making changes to spelling, grammar and punctuation, or making improvements to what they have written by adding in words and phrases.

 In Year 2, it is important that we focus on spelling, particularly spelling words from the Year 1 and 2 spelling lists accurately, as well as tricky words.
 These will be a focus in our homework and new phonics scheme.